Allal al-Fassi: Post-independence tensions 1956–1959

+In government and opposition

 From June 1961 to January 1963, Allal al-Fassi served briefly as Morocco's Minister of Islamic Affairs.
-At this time, the Ministry only had a marginal role with the only purpose of overseeing the administration of waqf lands.
+At this time, the ministry only had a marginal role with the only purpose of overseeing the administration of waqf lands.
 Under his ministership, the 1962 constitution introduced the title "Commander of the Faithful" for the king and guaranteed a constitutional monarchy and parliament.
 In 1961, in Tangier, the League of Moroccan ’Ulema was established with Allal al-Fassi as head.
-He resigned as a result of the Bahai affair, which was the arrest of 14 Bahais in Nador in 1962 who were accused of proselytisation.
+He resigned as minister due to the international backlash from the Baháʼí affair, which was the arrest of 14 Baháʼí Faith adherents in Nador in 1962 who were accused of proselytisation.
 Al-Fassi was one of the main supporters for their prosecution and he even tried to go further than the king to show his commitment to the Islamic cause.
-After international backlash, he resigned out of embarrassment.
 He was elected to the Parliament in May 1963 and served until 1965.
+In February 1961, Mohammed V died and was succeeded by his son Hassan II.
 Under Hassan II's rule, al-Fassi became part of the political opposition.
 Despite his constitutional monarchism, he opposed Hassan's growing authoritarianism.
+In 1964, he made a speech in Parliament implying that the King was failing in his duties as a religious figure:

+In our country, we see everywhere that church steeples are surpassing in height our skyscrapers and minarets.
+This religious propaganda on the part of foreign sects is striking and we are forced to ask ourselves which of the two communities [Christian or Muslim] is better off.
+There are now in Morocco more churches and temples than mosques and Islamic schools.
+And all of this foreign religious activity is not being met by action on the part of our government to preserve the Muslim soul.

 In 1971 and 1972, Morocco went through two subsequent coups.
 Allal al-Fassi was present during the first coup and was among the injured.
 As a result of the first coup, Hassan II invited both the Istiqlal and the UNFP to join the cabinet where they entered into an alliance called the National Bloc.
 They began talks with the palace, but these talks shortly broke down when the king announced a new constitution without consulting the parties.
-The National Bloc subsequently boycotted the next constitutional referendum with Allal al-Fassi publicly turning down a renewed offer of participation in the government.
+The National Bloc subsequently boycotted the next constitutional referendum (which passed despite this) with Allal al-Fassi publicly turning down a renewed offer of participation in the government.

 Death

-He died of a heart attack on 13 May 1974, on a visit to Romania where he was scheduled to meet with Nicolae Ceaușescu.
-He was meeting Ceaușescu to lobby him to support Morocco's claim over the Spanish Sahara.
+He died of a heart attack on 13 May 1974, on a visit to Romania where he was scheduled to meet with Nicolae Ceaușescu, communist leader of Romania.
+This meeting was to lobby Ceaușescu to support Morocco's claim over the Spanish Sahara.
 He was succeeded as leader of the Istiqlal by M'hamed Boucetta.